 Wendi Glass is the Coordinator of RISE Autism at the Alabama Institute for Deaf and Blind.
 Wendi has a Bachelor’s degree in Psychology from the University of Alabama at Birmingham and a Master’s degree in Public Service Management from Cumberland University in Tennessee.
 For the past nine years, Wendi has been working with students with multiple disabilities, autism, and/or deaf-blindness, using an individual approach to provide interventions and strategies to support students, their families, and school personnel.
 Her background also includes working with children and families to preserve child home placement, support family reunification, and provide rehabilitation services to juvenile offenders.

 Kristie Hamby, IMH-E

 Kristie Hamby provides and oversees the disability services for Community Action Partnership of North Alabama in the Children Services department.
 She has a BS-Psychology/Social Psychology, AS- Social Work, and AS- Mental Health.
-Kristie has over 25 years’ experience providing services to children and families who are in crisis as Director of a domestic violence shelter, facilitator of children’s abuse group meetings, Court Referral Officer, a DHR contracted child/family case manager and manager of group home for hard to place children.
-Her training includes preschool inclusion, early intervention and inclusion, autism, LEA special education requirements, and behavior management.
-She is an Ages and Stages Questionnaire (ASQ) trainer, has a certificate in Special Education Advocacy from PELE Institute at William and Mary Law School, and has an Infant Mental Health Family Associate Endorsement from First5 Alabama (Alliance for the advancement of Infant Mental Health).
+Kristie has 25 years’ experience providing services to children and families in crisis as director of a domestic violence shelter, facilitator of children’s abuse group meetings, Court Referral Officer, a DHR contracted child/family case manager and manager of group home for hard to place children.
+Her training includes preschool inclusion, early intervention and inclusion, autism, LEA special education requirements and behavior management.
+She is an ASQ trainer, has a certificate in Special Education Advocacy from PELE Institute from William and Mary Law School, and has an Infant Mental Health Family Associate Endorsement from First5 Alabama (Alliance for the advancement of Infant Mental Health).